---

 compatible assets using the Ruby Babel transpiler.

-as the second argument and a list of HTML attributes
+`props` as the second argument and a list of `HTML attributes` as the third

 argument.
 The documentation has more